omjunior/CarND-Advanced-Lane-Lines/README.md

 |  563, 446     |    0, 0       |
 |  716, 446     | 1280, 0       |

-Notice that the bottom corners are actually outside the image, which explains the black portions on the warped image.
+Notice that the bottom corners are actually outside the image, which explains the black portions of the warped image.
 This was done to be able to have a greater lateral extension on the top of the region of interest while keeping the lines 'straight'.